codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

         1591 out of 2013 outstanding shots have a touch time of <4 seconds.

-    We conclude ~75% of the controversial values have a short touch time, suggesting a missed shot clock reset.
+    We conclude that ~75% of the controversial values have a short touch time, suggesting a missed shot clock reset.

 3. Less conservative policy: